oslocyclotronlab/ompy/README.md

 ### The MatrixAnalysis class
 The core of the Oslo method involves working with two-dimensional spectra, the excitation-energy-gamma-ray-energy-matrices, often called alfna matrices for obscure reasons.<sup>1</sup> Starting with a raw matrix of $E_x$-$E_\gamma$ coincidences, you typically want to unfold the counts along the gamma-energy axis and then apply the first-generation method to obtain the matrix of first-generation, or primary, gamma rays from the decaying nucleus.

-In this package, this functionality can be compactly accessed
+In this package, this functionality can be compactly accessed [to be continued]